dexie/dexie-website/docs/Dexie/Dexie.on.populate.md

         } else {
             console.log("Database is empty.
 Populating from ajax call...");
             // We want framework to continue waiting, so we encapsulate
-            // the ajax call in a Dexie.Promise that we return here. return new Dexie.Promise(function (resolve, reject) {
+            // the ajax call in a Promise that we return here. return new Promise(function (resolve, reject) {
                 $.ajax(url, {
                     type: 'get',
                     dataType: 'json',